PhMajerus/FIGfonts/README.md

 **Modern additions**
 - Braille and block mosaic patterns
-- More Latin letters (Full Latin-1 Supplement, Latin Extended-A, Latin Extended-B, IPA Extensions blocks, and Latin Extended Additional)
+- More Latin letters (Full Latin-1 Supplement, Latin Extended-A, Latin Extended-B, IPA Extensions, and Latin Extended Additional blocks)
 - A growing set of emojis (592 so far)
 - Additional symbols and pictographs